 3. (12) The response of the widow of Zarephath.

 So she said, “As the Lord your God lives, I do not have bread, only a handful of flour in a bin, and a little oil in a jar; and see, I am gathering a couple of sticks that I may go in and prepare it for myself and my son, that we may eat it, and die.”

 a.
 As the Lord your God lives: This polite address showed that she respected God, yet recognized that the God of Israel was Elijah’s God and not her own.

 b.
 I do not have bread: Elijah quickly found out that she was not only poor, but desperately poor.
 Elijah found her right before she was going to prepare her last morsel of food for herself and her son - and then resign themselves to death.

 4. (13-14) Elijah’s words to her.

 a.
-Do not fear: This was God's first word to the widow through Elijah.
-Her present crisis rightly made her afraid, and God wanted her to put away fear and put trust in Him.
+Do not fear: This was God’s first word to the widow through Elijah.
+Her present crisis rightly made her afraid, and God wanted her to put away fear and replace it with trust in Him.

 b.
 Go and do as you have said, but make me a small cake from it first: This was an audaciously bold request from the prophet.
 He asked this destitute widow to first give him something from her last bit of food.
 This seemed like the worst kind of predatory fund-raising.